 Gain knowledge, and gain control.

-To be an ambassador for your own health, it’s important that you take the time to learn about your long-term disease(es) and the healthcare options available to you.
+To be an ambassador for your own health, it’s important that you take the time to learn about your chronic health condition(s) and the health care options available to you.
 You don’t need to have any sort of formal scientific education to improve your understanding of your medical condition(s) and how they are treated, just a willingness to learn and someone to point you in the right direction.
 There are plenty of tools and resources available to help you get started on this journey of discovery and assist you along the way.

 Information about your health can help you navigate the road ahead in many ways.